When to Replace Climbing Shoes

 Whatever the reason, in this article we will share with you a few tips on how to get the most out of your shoes, and what to watch out for as your climbing shoes start to age.

 Typically, the limiting factor on the lifespan of a climbing shoe is the rubber.
 Unless you’ve got a pair of no edge climbing shoes (we’ll get to those later), straight out of the box, climbing kicks will have a nice sharp edge on the toe.

-Over time this will start to round out, losing its precision.
-If left unattended long enough, you will eventually wear through to the rand, which is essential for the tension, shape and the structural integrity of your shoe.
+If left unattended long enough though, you will eventually wear through to the rand, which is essential for the tension, shape and the structural integrity of your shoe.